• About

 blue stone lane coffee cup in front of store in montauk

-• The Lobster Roll: this iconic lunch spot was featured in the show “The Affair” and is a Montauk staple.
+• The Lobster Roll: This iconic lunch spot was featured in the show “The Affair” and is a Montauk staple.
+Lobster rolls currently go for upwards of $45 these days but like my Brooklyn grandmother always said “If you want to play you have to pay”.

 • Bluestone Lane Coffee: expensive albeit delicious coffee.
 It’s worth the price, trust.